logiqai/docs/data-sources/sql-data-sources/microsoft-sql-server.md

 # Microsoft SQL Server

-LOGIQ lets you connect to the Microsoft SQL Server which is a relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence, and analytics applications in corporate IT environments.
+Apica Ascent lets you connect to the Microsoft SQL Server which is a relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence, and analytics applications in corporate IT environments.

-With LOGIQ you can easily query, monitor, and visualize the MS SQL Server data
+With Apica Ascent you can easily query, monitor, and visualize the MS SQL Server data

-### Adding MS SQL Server to LOGIQ
+### Adding MS SQL Server to Apica Ascent

-The first step is to create and add MS SQL Server to LOGIQ and add fill out the below fields and save
+The first step is to create and add MS SQL Server to Apica Ascent and add fill out the below fields and save

 * **Name**: Name the data source
 * **User**: A user of the MS SQL Server which is in the form: `user@server-name`